High Speed 2: Rolling stock

-A procurement process was undertaken between 2017 and 2021 for the manufacture and maintenance of 54 high speed trains.
+A procurement process was undertaken between 2017 and 2021 for the manufacture and maintenance of 54 eight-car high speed trains.
 Of five tenderers, a £1.97 billion contract was awarded to a joint venture between Alstom and Hitachi Rail in December 2021.
 The contract covers design, construction and an initial 12-year maintenance period.
 The trains will be based on an evolution of the Zefiro V300 platform.

 Vehicle bodies will be welded and fitted out at the Hitachi facility in Newton Aycliffe, bogies will be manufactured at the Alstom facility in Crewe, and the final assembly of body, bogies, and other systems will take place at Alstom in Derby.
 The design of the trains is still undergoing finalisation, with full production starting around 2027.

 Trains would have a maximum speed of at least 360 km/h and a length of 200 m; two units could be joined for a 400 m train.

 In August 2025, HS2 Ltd confirmed it was working on options for a new operating model after the cancellation of phase 2, involving different lengths of rolling stock and no longer requiring platform screen doors at its intermediate stations.
-However, the existing contract for 54 trains with Hitachi Rail and Alstom would not be amended.
+A difficulty after the cancellation of Phase 2 is that an eight-car configuration would have less capacity and be slower than the existing tilting Pendolino stock north of Birmingham, and a sixteen-car configuration would be too long for existing stations.